miirshe/RecipeRealm/README.md

 })
 ```

-This code snippet returns a JSON response indicating that the rating successfully registered , updated , and delete all about you see this message .
+This code snippet returns a JSON response indicating that the `NutritionInfo` `registered` , `updated` , and `delete` all about you see this message .
 It sets the status property to false and the message property to `successfully`.
 ```
 res.json({
    status: true,